 Research shows the more parent involvement in school communities, test scores improve, incidents of violence decrease, and vulnerability to drug or alcohol abuse lessen.
 Parent involvement is the key to creating a sense of belonging.
 When parents feel that they’re participants in their children’s school programs, they don’t seek to achieve that sense of belonging in inappropriate ways.

 The truth is that teachers and schools need parents very much.
 Parents are their children’s first teachers.
 A full, rich education is best achieved when the child and his family participate in the school’s programs.
 Parents will participate when they are welcomed and encouraged to do so.
 But schools must invite them to take part in meaningful ways, not just to do the tasks teachers hate.

 It’s important to have fun together, too.
 Oftentimes, parent meetings and school events are neither fun nor well attended.
 Imagine a parent night at which all of the dads go up on stage and perform a rap song together while gyrating around in outlandish clothes.
 Visualize the glee of their sixth-grade children as they look on.
-If parent involvement is low to nonexistent, figure out the reasons.
+If parent involvement in school community is low to nonexistent, figure out the reasons.
 Change what the school is offering, and the results will change, too.

 - Ask each of your students to think of something unique and special about one or both of his parents (a job, a hobby, or the family heritage), and invite the parents to demonstrate skills or talk about culture and family history to the whole class.

 - At class meeting time, elicit suggestions from the students on what the class could do to help parents feel welcomed and special at the school.

 - If you are having tremendous difficulty involving a parent, make a phone call or pay a home visit.
 Going that extra mile usually has a big payoff.